learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 ```

 You will be prompted to install Xcode Command-Line Tools.
 Agree and allow the
 install to continue.
 You may need to provide your computer's password.

-To verify
+> **Important:** If the Xcode Command-Line Tools aren't installed, you may encounter
+> errors later on when working with gems like `sqlite3`.
+To double check that everything is installed,
-the installation, you can run `xcode-select -p`.
-If you see
+> rerun the `xcode-select --install` command.
+If everything is installed, you should see this error:
-`/Applications/Xcode.app/Contents/Developer`, Xcode is ready to go.
+>
+> ```sh
+> xcode-select: error: command line tools are already installed, use "Software Update" to install updates
+> ```
+>
+> If you receive this error, you are good to continue!

 ### Install Homebrew